 The assessor may visit you in your own home, or ask you to attend an appointment at the wheelchair clinic, which is based at:

 Independent Living Centre, Claymere Road, Sunderland, SR2 9TS

 If you have a temporary need, or visiting the area, there are suppliers such as the Red Cross who will loan you a wheelchair.
 There may be a small loan charge for this service.

 The service provides mobility equipment such as walking stick, rollators and wheelchairs to support people who are having problems with their mobility but for whom a wheelchair is not yet the best option.

 The service provides manual wheelchairs that can be pushed by another person or propelled by you.
-In some situations, it may be possible to provide equipment that is lighter in weight or specifically measured for the person.
+In some situations, it may be possible to provide equipment that is lighter or specifically measured for the person.